jendas1/poly-classifier/README.md

 ## Usage

-1. Install dependencies by `pip3 install -r requirements.txt`.
+1. Install package using pip by running `pip3 install .`.

 2. Run `python -m poly_classifier` and describe (on standard input) configurations of a problem.
 For example: